We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 At BluWave, this is one of our most in-demand roles year-round as companies seek to professionalize their finance function, ease a transition, recover from a crisis and more.

-When evaluating candidates, use the same measuring stick for each one.
-BluWave founder and CEO Sean Mooney, who has more than 20 years of PE experience, came up with the PE-grade CFO scorecard for this purpose when looking full-time CFOs.
+When evaluating CFO candidates, use the same measuring stick for each one.
+BluWave founder and CEO Sean Mooney, who has more than 20 years of PE experience, developed the PE-grade CFO scorecard for this purpose when looking for full-time CFOs.

 “Assign different parts of your scorecard to relevant key team members so you can systematically measure candidates against each of your criteria while getting a range of inputs from across your organization,” Mooney explains on the Karma School of Business podcast.